 One new addition to the Rival 700 is tactile alerts thanks to a built-in vibration motor.
 Via SteelSeries Engine 3, users can set up hotkeys for games that feature attacks with cooldowns (like League of Legends) that’ll alert them as soon as the attack has been recharged.
 The uses spread far beyond that though, as it’ll also notify you of things like low health, ammo, headshots and more when playing FPS games if set up correctly.
 It’s a very handy feature for pro gamers, but setting it up properly can take a while.

 It also features a customisable OLED display that can either play a GIF of your liking, or display real-time stats for supported games.
-We’re not so sure about this feature, as, for us at least, we can’t get into the habit of looking away from the screen when the information is already in front of us.
+We’re not so sure about this feature as we can’t get into the habit of looking away from the screen when the information is already in front of us.
 It’s a fun way to customise your mouse though, for those that want the personal touch.

 The internals are only part of the package when it comes to the Rival 700, as design is just as important for a great gaming mouse.
 The Rival features an ergonomic design that’s comfortable to use for hours on end that’s reminiscent of gaming mice of the past.